mariasdn/Tic-tac-toe/README.md

 Tic tac toe allows users to play against each other in tic tac toe over the internet.

+# TODO:

+- [ ] Handle all exceptions
+- [ ] Make sure the game over state it checked on both ends

 ## Design:

 The user should start up and be prompted to enter an IP ADDR to connect and face off.